-Acting Federal Communications Commission Chairwoman Jessica Rosenworcel circulated a proposal this week that, if adopted, would establish round 2 of the COVID-19 Telehealth Program, a $249.95 million dollar federal initiative that builds on the $200 million program established as part of the CARES Act.
+This week, the Federal Communications Commission voted to move forward with Round 2 of the COVID-19 Telehealth Program, a $249.95 million federal initiative that builds on the $200 million program established as part of the CARES Act.

 WHAT'S THE IMPACT?

-The FCC committed the $200 million appropriated as part of the CARES Act by issuing awards for 539 applications during round 1 of funding from April 16, 2020 through July 8, 2020.
+The initial $200 million was appropriated last year by Congress through the CARES Act and helped to kick-start the program through the FCC's Wireline Competition Bureau.
+The agency ran out of money in July 2020 after issuing awards to 539 applicants.
 The initial program sought to combat the COVID-19 crisis by bankrolling telecommunications equipment and services for qualifying healthcare providers.

 THE LARGER TREND